fredvs/sak/readme.txt

 .
 Binary libraries for Linux 32/64, Windows, Mac and freeBSD.
 . espeak-data (multi language).

-There are compiled demos for Linux 32/64, Windows, Mac and freeBSD using fpGUI, msegui, LCL(Lazarus).
+There are compiled demos for Linux 32/64, Windows, Mac and FreeBSD using fpGUI, msegui, LCL(Lazarus).
  =>https://github.com/fredvs/sak/releases/